Selena Gomez Reportedly ‘Stunned’ Over Ex Justin Bieber’s Rumored Engagement To Hailey Baldwin

 — Selena Gomez News (@_selenagomezecu) July 8, 2018

-However, news that Gomez is having a tough time wrapping her head around it is seriously being contradicted as People reported that while the rest of the world was running around in circles over the rumor, the “Same Old Love” singer couldn’t care less as she was busy kicking it with her friends on a boat cruise in New York City on Sunday.
+However, news that Gomez is having a tough time wrapping her head around it is seriously being contradicted, as People reported that while the rest of the world was running around in circles over the rumor, the “Same Old Love” singer couldn’t care less as she was busy kicking it with her friends on a boat cruise in New York City on Sunday.

 ???????????? pic.twitter.com/eAg4PLfJjV